kstep/graphicsmagick/licenses/README.txt

   This library is used to support rendering TrueType and Postscript Type 1 fonts.
 The license for this library may be found in the file "ttf.txt".

-Ghostscript Library
-  This library ("libgs") is used in some environments to support reading the Postscript, Encapsulated Postscript, and Portable Document Format (PDF).
-  Its license may be found in the file "libgs.txt".

-HDF5
-  This library is used to support the HDF5 file format.
-Its license may be found in the file "hdf5.txt".

 JBIG
   This library is used to support the JBIG file format.
 Its license may